-- If incident is inside the building move everyone away from the area of the spill/leak and perform a normal building evacuation. - Call 911. - Contact District Superintendent's Office and Chief Emergency Officer. - If incident is outside the building initiate the proper Emergency Response Protocol and call - Contact the Director of Facilities to shut down all ventilation. - Wait for police, emergency services and follow their instructions. - Utilize School Messenger
+- If incident is inside the building move everyone away from the area of the spill/leak and perform a normal building evacuation. - Call 911. - Contact District Superintendent's Office and Chief Emergency Officer. - Grab "FOOTBALL" and portable cell phones and radios. - If incident is outside the building initiate the proper Emergency Response Protocol and call 911. - Contact the Director of Facilities to shut down all ventilation. - Wait for police, emergency services and follow their instructions. - Utilize the district's mass communication system.